EastSunrise/wiki-kingen/docs/misc/wiki.md

 # create a repository on GitHub
 $ git remote add origin repository_address

-# Update the deployed pages
+# Update the deployed pages, it will be pushed to gh-pages branch of origin.
 $ mkdocs gh-deploy
 ```

-Now, the wiki is available from <https://user_name.github.io/repository_name>.
+Set *GitHub Pages* in the *Settings*.
+Then the wiki is available from <https://user_name.github.io/repository_name>.

 #### FAQ